Definitions

 300

-You are always joking with your partner and one day you accidentally take it too far and their feelings are hurt.
-When you see how you've hurt them, you immediately apologize and let them know you will tone it down.
-You make an effort over the next few weeks to be kinder in how you speak to them and be mindful of how your jokes might impact them.
+You are always joking with your partner.
+One day you accidentally take it too far and their feelings are hurt.
+You immediately apologize and let them know you will tone it down.
+You make an effort over the next few weeks to be kinder in how you speak to them.

 What is accountability/taking responsibility?